lixiaoms/HiCTools/README.md

 4 diffHiC

-diffHic24 (v.1.8.1) is an R package available in Bioconductor.
+diffHic (v.1.8.1) is an R package available in Bioconductor.
 We set the size of the neighborhood (flank parameter) at 50kb.
 Function filterPeaks‘s arguments min.enrich, min.count and min.diag were set to 0.5, 5 and 2L respectively, as suggested in the user guide.

 5 cLoops